Skip to main content

 unity_queue_info

-Monitor multi-agent request queue in Unity: total queued, active agents, per-agent depths, and completed cache size.
+Monitor the multi-agent request queue to view total queued requests, active agents, per-agent queue depths, and completed cache size for a Unity project.

 Instructions